gaetanocimino98/Multi-party-Dialogue-Augmentation-via-Speaker-Stylistic-Transfer/README.md

-# Multi-party-Dialogue-Augmentation-via-Speaker-Stylistic-Transfer
-This repository contains the supplementary material for MIMIC, a framework that uses Large Language Models to augment multi-party discourse-annotated dialogues through speaker stylistic transfer.
+# MIMIC: Multi-party Dialogue Augmentation via Speaker Stylistic Transfer
+This repository contains the official implementation of our paper "MIMIC: Multi-party Dialogue Augmentation via Speaker Stylistic Transfer", accepted at EACL 2026.

+The code will be made publicly available shortly.
+Please stay tuned for updates.